Backrooms Plot and Ending Explained: The Maze Beneath the Showroom

 The Backrooms give him one last architectural temptation.
 Here is a space nobody understands.
 Here is a structure beyond normal rules.
 Here is a maze that might make him important.
 Clark's flaw is not curiosity alone.
 Curiosity is human.
 His flaw is the narcissistic conversion of the impossible into personal destiny.

-That is why his death by Still Life is so fitting.
+That is why his fate is so fitting.
 The Backrooms do not merely punish him.
 They complete his arc.
-Clark becomes one more object in the maze, another arrangement in a dead room, another failed interior.
+Clark becomes one more object in the maze, another arrangement in a dead room, another failed interior, and finally a Still Life that carries only his cruelty.
 The man who wanted to make spaces is absorbed by a space that makes people.

 Mary's arc: the therapist inside the wound